 - When you have too much stuff, your best and favourite items can get buried and unused.

-Becoming minimalist doesn’t mean living a Spartan life- - it can be quite the opposite.
-Studies show people are happiest when they buy experiences over “stuff”.2 And if you save money, you may be able to afford the experience you’ve always wanted.
+Becoming a minimalist doesn't mean living a Spartan life - it can be quite the opposite.
+Studies show people are happieste when they buy experiences “stuff”.2 And if you save money, you may be able to afford the experience you've always wanted.